fagan2888/returnsseries/README.md

 * [**Thomas Smith**](https://www.linkedin.com/in/thomassmithcfa/)

 ## License
-*returnsseries* is licensed under the GNU General Public License v3.
+The copyright of *returnsseries* is held by Brooksbridge Capital LLP. *returnsseries* is licensed under the GNU General Public License v3.
 A copy of which is included in LICENSE

 ## Example
 Here is the financial question that we want to answer: is the Consumer Staples Sector really a defensive sector?
 How well does it perform when the overall stock market is falling?